 - Check underneath the exam (i.e. look at the next exam) and see if it is yours.
 It is possible that the unclaimed exam was due to the fact that the student was not present or in the wrong seat.
 If you see an unclaimed exam in this manner, take the unclaimed exam and stick it at the bottom of the pile.

 - It is possible that the person next to you accidentally took two exams.
 Please ask them to check for you if you suspect this.

 - If you do not see your exam, you are very likely in the wrong seat.

 I will collect all unclaimed exams.
 When exams are passed out, those at the end of the rows should indicate that there are unclaimed exams.
 I will collect them.
 Do NOT be left with unclaimed exams.

-Present your MSU ID to the TA along with the following materials:
+Present your MSU ID to the TA and turn everything in (including scratch paper).

 Please don’t cheat on this exam.
 Follow the rules so that the exam remains equitable among all of your peers.